rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

   });
 ```

-3. We should now have more failing tests, let's fix this by adding the call from out action to the mutation method.
+3. We should now have more failing tests, let's fix this by adding the call from our action to the mutation method.
 Open the `src/store/actions.js` file and scroll to the bottom to the `updateTodo()` method.
 Complete the if block by adding `commit("MARK_TODO_IMPORTANT", i);` as shown below.
 ```javascript
 updateTodo({ commit, state }, { id, important }) {
     let i = state.todos.findIndex(todo => todo._id === id);